Skip to main content

 • This is a free event and open to all MU students, regardless of major and year.

-• A continental breakfast and lunch is provided.
+• A continental breakfast and lunch are provided.

 • Giveaways for students include a t-shirt, padfolio, and stickers.